Amertha Villas – Spacious, with a traditional design and lush tropical setting.

 - Room Service: Available from about 7 am to 10 pm.

-- Room Types: Ocean Front Suites • Mountain & Garden View Suites • Ocean Front Villas • Mountain & Garden View Villas
+- Room Types: Ocean Front Suite • Mountain & Garden View Suite • Ocean Front Villa • Mountain & Garden View Villa • List of all Rooms

 If booking a self-contained suite within a villa, be aware that the pool and kitchen may be used by guests in other suites within that villa.